Sean Goss

-Sean Richard Goss (born 1 October 1995) is a German professional footballer who plays as a midfielder for Slovak club AS Trenčín.
+Sean Richard Goss (born 1 October 1995) is a professional footballer who plays as a midfielder for I liga club Stal Rzeszów.
+Born in Germany, he has been called up to represent Northern Ireland.

 Goss spent his youth career at Exeter City and Manchester United.
 He left United in January 2017, having never made a senior appearance for the club, to join Queens Park Rangers.
 After making seven appearances for the club, and spending time on loan in Scotland at Rangers and St Johnstone, he joined Shrewsbury Town in August 2019.
 He left Shrewsbury after two seasons and returned to Scotland to join Motherwell.
 In 2023, Goss signed for Super League Greece side Asteras Tripolis on a two-year contract.
+He moved to Slovak side AS Trenčín in early 2025 whom he left for Stal Rzeszów in mid-2026.

 Club career

 Early career

 Goss was born in Wegberg and grew up in Germany before moving to England at the age of eight.
 He joined the Exeter City youth system aged eight.
 In July 2012, he joined the Manchester United academy for an initial fee of £100,000, after impressing while on trial in a youth tournament in the Netherlands.
 In July 2015, he was included in the Manchester United first-team squad for a pre-season tour of the United States, and made an appearance against Paris Saint-Germain at Soldier Field on 29 July 2015.
 He was included in a match day squad for an official match for the first time on 21 November 2015, remaining on the substitutes bench as Manchester United won 2–1 against Watford at Vicarage Road in the Premier League.